kushagragupta127/WiDS_2025_Can_Computers_Think/Week 1/README.md

 - Code or notebook showing your implementations and experiments.
 - Plots comparing at least two strategies on the same problem instance.
-- A short write-up (in the notebook or cohort doc) answering:
-  - When did ε-greedy outperform greedy in your experiments?
-  - How does changing ε affect convergence and stability?
-- (Optional) A question you would like the group to discuss during the sync.

 ## Extensions